 While still in charge of Yukos, he maintained that he was not tied to any particular party.

-However he was vocal of his support for former president Vladimir Putin's political opponents.
+However he was vocal of his support for President Vladimir Putin's political opponents.

 When asked about Khodorkovsky on live television before the second trial verdict was read out, Putin compared Khodorkovsky to convicted US fraudster Bernard Madoff, saying: "a thief must be in jail".